Will Hutchins: Other TV series

 In 1966–1967, he co-starred with Sandy Baron in Hey, Landlord, set in a New York City apartment building.
 The program followed Walt Disney's Wonderful World of Color, but it failed to attract a sustaining audience against CBS's The Ed Sullivan Show and ABC's The F.B.I. with Efrem Zimbalist Jr., his former Warner Brothers colleague.
 Hutchins was reunited with Presley in Clambake (1967).
 In 1968–69, he starred as Dagwood Bumstead in a CBS television version of the comic strip Blondie.

 1970s

 He travelled to Rhodesia to appear in Shangani Patrol (1970) playing Frederick Russell Burnham.
 Back in the United States, Hutchins guest-starred on Love, American Style; Emergency!; Chase; Movin' On; The Streets of San Francisco; and The Quest.
 He was in The Horror at 37,000 Feet (1973), Slumber Party '57 (1976), and The Happy Hooker Goes to Washington (1977).
 He began appearing in circuses as Patches the Clown.

 Later career

 Hutchins had roles in Roar (1981), Gunfighter (1999) and The Romantics (2010).

 Personal life and death

 Hutchins was married from 1965 to 1969 to Chris Burnett, sister of Carol Burnett, with whom he had a daughter.
 He married his second wife, Barbara Torres, in 1988.

-Hutchins died of respiratory failure at North Shore University Hospital in Manhasset, New York, on April 21, 2025, at the age of 94.
+Hutchins died of respiratory failure at North Shore University Hospital in Manhasset, New York, on April 21, 2025, at the age of 94, just 2 weeks before his 95th birthday on May 5.